-This year, however, he will experience the festival rush from a whole new angle, as he brings his directorial debut, “The Bears’ Famous Invasion of Sicily” to both Cannes and Annecy.
+This year, however, he experienced the festival rush from a whole new angle, as he brought his directorial debut, “The Bears’ Famous Invasion of Sicily,” to Cannes and Annecy.
+The film screened at this week’s MIA market in Rome.

 Adapted from a cult 1945 children’s book by Italian poet Dino Buzzati, the film uses hand-drawn 2D to spin a fable-like tale about a group of benevolent bears that descend the mountains of Sicily to bring some sense to the human world.